 Having always invested in research and development, the company has been able to successfully overcome the crisis period following the ballpoint pen introduction, keeping up with the times and adapting to new market demands, on which it remained continuously present from its foundation.
 To date Lamy stands out as a manufacturer of midrange fountain pens, and writing tools for everyday use.
 Although the company has chosen not to produce luxury models, his fountain pens are excellent quality and maintain that particular attention to stylistic innovation that makes them always relevant and interesting.

-The Lamy was born at the hands of Joseph C. Lamy in 1930 in Heidelberg, under the name of "Orthos Fullhalterfabrik C. J. Lamy".
+The Lamy was founded by Joseph C. Lamy in 1930 in Heidelberg, under the name of "Orthos Fullhalterfabrik C. J. Lamy".
 Joseph C. Lamy had been director of the exports of Parker until the 20's.
 In 1927 he returned to Heidelberg as Parker Germany' general manager in the period in which it had acquired the Osmia for the Duofold production in Germany.

 At the end of 1929, more or less simultaneously with Osmia discharge by Parker , Joseph Lamy resigned to create his company.
 He moved to Berlin and began production of celluloid pens marked Orthos, very similar to Duofold (which at that time was much imitated) produced in two sizes and a wide range of colors.